mvanbrummen/email-service/README.md

 # Email Service

 Email service built with SpringBoot and Java 17.
-Uses Mailgun and SendGrid as email providers as primary and fallback with Spring Retry providing the fallback mechanism.
+Uses Mailgun and SendGrid as email providers as primary and fallback, with Spring Retry providing the fallback mechanism.

-Deployed to AWS as ECS Fargate service with CDK available here:
+Deployed to AWS as ECS Fargate service using CDK available here:

 http://email-email-1icufvg0y5nkp-1380419665.ap-southeast-2.elb.amazonaws.com